MilaNick/gulp-template/README.md

 ```
 ## 📖 Note
 - all versions except WW can be changed to "latest"
+- exit watch mode Ctrl+C